danielsaidi/ApiKit/README.md

 }
 ```

+### API models

 We also have to define `Codable` Yelp-specific models to be able to map data from the API.

-For instance, this is a super lightweight model that just parses the ID, name and image URL for a restaurant:
+For instance, this is a super lightweight Yelp restaurant model:

 ```swift
 struct YelpRestaurant: Codable {